NMU's Current Accreditation

 Accreditation is an ongoing process of meeting standards, continuously improving, and assuring quality demonstrated through internal and external review.
 Through the accreditation process, the University continuously reviews indicators against accreditation criteria to ensure that the standards are being met and to identify opportunities to strengthen or improve practices, processes, and policies.
-Regular accreditation review requires the University to identify data, information, and evidence and to document results that validate that it is meeting each standard.
-In addition to annual reporting, NMU's next major regular accreditation review will be an Assurance Review filed in fall 2020 with HLC peer review and response completed during academic year 2020-21.
+Regular accreditation review requires the University to identify data, information, and evidence and to document results that validate that we are meeting each standard.

 NMU is accredited on HLC's Open Pathway, which is focused on quality assurance and institutional improvement.
 Fostering a culture of careful attention to quality and continuous quality improvement is essential to remaining a high-caliber university and meeting Open Pathway expectations.
 The Open Pathway allows more freedom for NMU than other HLC accreditation pathways.